aranhil/qgrepGUI/README.md

 ## Support

-If you have encounter a bug or want to suggest a feature, please open an issue in the [GitHub repository](https://github.com/aranhil/qgrepSearchTool/issues).
+If you encounter a bug or want to suggest a feature, please open an issue in the [GitHub repository](https://github.com/aranhil/qgrepSearchTool/issues).

 ## Acknowledgements